Faster Game Solving via Predictive Blackwell Approachability: Connecting Regret Matching and Mirror Descent: Online Linear Optimization, Regret Minimizers, and Predictions

-\compressedparagraph{FTRL, OMD, and their Predictive Variants} \emph{Follow-the-regularized-leader (FTRL)}~\citep{Schwartz07:Primal} and \emph{online mirror descent (OMD)} are the two best known oracles for the online linear optimization problem.
+\emph{Follow-the-regularized-leader (FTRL)}~\citep{Schwartz07:Primal} and \emph{online mirror descent (OMD)} are the two best known oracles for the online linear optimization problem.
 Their \emph{predictive} variants are relatively new and can be traced back to the works by \citet{Rakhlin13:Online} and \citet{Syrgkanis15:Fast}.
 Since the original FTRL and OMD algorithms correspond to predictive FTRL and predictive OMD when the prediction $\vec{m}^t$ is set to the $\vec{0}$ vector at all $t$, the implementation of FTRL in \cref{algo:predictive ftrl} and OMD in \cref{algo:predictive omd} captures both algorithms.
-In both algorithm, $\eta > 0$ is an arbitrary stepsize parameter, $\cD \subseteq \bbR^n$ is a convex and closed set, and $\regu : \cD \to \bbR_{\ge 0}$ is a $1$-strongly convex differentiable regularizer (with respect to some norm $\|\cdot\|$).
+In both algorithm, $\eta > 0$ is an arbitrary step size parameter, $\cD \subseteq \bbR^n$ is a convex and closed set, and $\regu : \cD \to \bbR_{\ge 0}$ is a $1$-strongly convex differentiable regularizer (with respect to some norm $\|\cdot\|$).
 The symbol $\div{}{}$ used in OMD denotes the \emph{Bregman divergence} associated with $\regu$, defined as $\div{\vec{x}}{\vec{c}} \defeq \regu(\vec{x}) - \regu(\vec{c}) - \langle \nabla\regu(\vec{c}), \vec{x} - \vec{c}\rangle$ for all $\vec{x},\vec{c}\in \cD$.

 We state regret guarantees for (predictive) FTRL and (predictive) OMD in \cref{prop:oco bound}.
 Our statements are slightly more general than those by \citet{Syrgkanis15:Fast}, in that we (i) do not assume that the domain is a simplex, and (ii) do not use quantities that might be unbounded in non-compact domains $\cD$.
-A proof of the regret bounds is in \cref{app:proofs ftrl} for FTRL and \cref{app:proofs omd} for OMD.
+A proof of the regret bounds is in \cref{app:proofs ftrl} of the full version of the paper\footnote{The full version of this paper is at \url{arxiv.org/abs/2007.14358}.} for FTRL and \cref{app:proofs omd} for OMD.